mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab6/readme.md

 ------------------------------------------------------------------------------------------------
 Internet Programming
 TimBerners-Lee is the creator of the world wide web and the leader of W3C.
 He created W3C to create high-quality, unified standards across the internet.
+The standard of 'Web Design and Applications' is important because it unifies the technologies available to developers to make websites.
+It makes the creation easier and the merging cleaner.
+Also, it is very important for the purpose of accessibility to individuals with disabilities.
 ------------------------------------------------------------------------------------------------

 Components of a URL